Executive Order 14201

-Executive Order 14201, titled "Keeping Men Out of Women's Sports", is an executive order signed by U.S. president Donald Trump in an attempt to ban transgender women athletes of all ages from competing on girls and women's sports teams, based on the "male" and "female" definitions of his Executive Order 14168.
-The executive order threatens to revoke federal funding from any elementary, secondary, or post-secondary institution that allows transgender girls to play on girls' teams, claiming they are in violation of Title IX.
+Executive Order 14201, titled "Keeping Men Out of Women's Sports", is an executive order signed by U.S. president Donald Trump in February 2025 in an attempt to ban transgender women athletes of all ages from competing on girls and women's sports teams, based on the "male" and "female" definitions of his Executive Order 14168.
+Part of a broader targeting of transgender people, the executive order threatens to revoke federal funding from any elementary, secondary, or post-secondary institution that allows transgender girls to play on girls' teams, claiming they are in violation of Title IX.

 The order does not ban transgender men athletes from playing on male sports teams.

 Reactions

 The NCAA president Charlie Baker stated that the NCAA would comply with the executive order, and praised it for providing "a clear, national standard" on the issue compared to the existing conflicting state laws and court decisions previously.
 Prior to that, less than 10 of the NCAA's 500,000 athletes were trans.
 On February 6, 2025, the NCAA changed its policy to limit college competitions in women's sports to athletes who were assigned female at birth, effective immediately.

 The California Interscholastic Federation which sanctions high school sports in California stated that it would continue to follow state law and allow trans athletes to play high school sports despite the executive order.